 MCB Community Connect

-MCB Community Connect is two things in one: a free weekly phone call every Friday at 2:00 p.m.
+MCB Community Connect is two things in one: a free weekly community meeting every Friday at 2:00 p.m.
 CT, and a podcast series covering real topics that matter to blind and visually impaired Missourians.

-Whether you join us live by phone or listen at your own pace, Community Connect is an informal, welcoming space for peer support, program updates, advocacy news, and conversation about daily life with vision loss.
+Whether you join us live or listen at your own pace, Community Connect is an informal, welcoming space for peer support, program updates, advocacy news, and conversation about daily life with vision loss.
 No registration.
 No sign-up.
-Just call — or listen.
+Just join or listen.

 Every Friday